Custom MOS Observations using the MSA Configuration Editor

-Note that there are several configuration-related fields at the bottom of the MSA Configuration Editor window (Figures 2, 3 and 5).
+Note that there are several configuration-related fields at the bottom of the MSA Configuration Editor window (Figures 2, 3 and 4).
 Though the following fields may not be useful in the workflow we are describing here, they are provided to present a complete description of the MSA Configuration Editor in one place, before moving on to our second workflow.
 They are Configuration Name, Base Pointing, Dispersion Offset, Spatial Offset, and Master Background.

 The MSA Configuration Name can be assigned using this field in the MSA Configuration Editor.

 Base Pointing equatorial coordinates RA and Dec values are also shown.
 The Base Pointing contains the sky coordinates for the MSA Center (the reference position of the MSA aperture).
 Since the Base Pointing coordinates are within the Catalog area, the source positions from the Catalog will also appear in the MSA shutter view.

 Note that in the workflow we are discussing here, the Base Pointing is greyed out and is un-editable.
 That is because the MSA configuration comes from a Plan made in MPT, and altering it would invalidate the MSA Configuration that was designed to observe a set of sources in small slitlets at a fixed angle.